MeVisLab/examples/mevislab.github.io/content/examples/data_objects/surface_objects/example2/index.md

 ---
 layout: post
-title: "Surface Example 2: Processing and modification of WEMs"
+title: "Processing and modification of WEMs"
+category: "data_objects"
 ---

 # Surface Example 2: Processing and modification of WEMs